-For those just starting out on their training journey, there are a number of simple, inexpensive items that you should consider investing in and some that we would recommend that you steer clear of too.
-We have pulled together a helpful little list along with some recommended brands too.
+For those just starting out on their training journey, there are a number of simple, inexpensive dog training equipment that you should consider investing in and some that we would recommend that you steer clear of too.
+We have pulled together a helpful little list of dog training equipment along with some recommended high quality dog training equipment brands too.

-This little, very inexpensive gadget is a surprisingly powerful and helpful tool to have in your dog training arsenal.
+This little, very inexpensive gadget is a surprisingly powerful and helpful piece of training equipment to have in your dog training equipment arsenal.

 A clicker allows you to clearly mark the desired behaviour offered by your dog by making a “click” followed by a reward (normally a tasty treat).
 Your dog will quickly start to understand that not only do they receive a treat every time the click comes but they also know that this means they have done something that you are happy with and they will offer the behaviour again more readily as a result.
 Simple, effective, fun and fair.